Prakhar896/PickleRick-Bot/README.md

 21) Change some server settings and bot settings: pr!ss help [MOD]
 22) Lock a channel (prevent people from messaging in it): pr!lockchannel help [MOD]
 23) Get information from Wikipedia: pr!wiki help
+24) Listen to Music in a Voice Channel: pr!music help

 Commands tagged with [MOD] or [SPECIAL PERMISSIONS] work only if you are a moderator or if you have specific permissions.